fhcrc/nestly/README.rst

 ===============
 In the main control dictionary, we supply a function which takes the control so far and spits out a list of the next things to use.

-The following may be useful for constructing such functions:

-filter_choices
-  takes a param and a function which specifies filtering on the param under consideration and a control dict it just makes substitutions in the control dict for those values which satisfy the filter function

-glob_choices
-  takes a param and a control dict, then offers a way to glob based on the control file

-Additional functions are defined in ``nestly/nestly.py``.
+Sample functions for working with file globs are defined in ``nestly/nestly.py``.
 You're also free to define your own:
 Any function accepting a single argument (the control dictionary), returning an iterable of ``(name, value)`` tuples.
-The name provided is used to create the nested directory for the parameter choice; the value is what's actually written to the JSON file.
+The name provided becomes the name the nested directory for the parameter choice; the value is what's actually written to the JSON file.

 the commonality is that each one makes a directory returns a list of choices for the next param the function takes those choices, chdirs, updates the control dictionary, then recurs